anyssajgonzalez/AnyssaPortfolio/_projects/Thesis.md

 Project Description
 ============
 Completed in December of 2021, this was my Master's thesis.
-With influences from James Paul Gee, Matthew Johnson, Jonathan Alexander, Rebekah Shultz Colby & Richard Colby, Jody Shipka, and others, this game combines the framework of tabletop roleplaying games (TRPGs) and reshapes it into a playground for first-year composition students to learn about writing identities and genre conventions.
+With influences from James Paul Gee, Matthew Johnson, Jonathan Alexander, Rebekah Shultz Colby & Richard Colby, Jody Shipka, and others, this game utilizes the framework of tabletop roleplaying games (TRPGs) and reshapes it into a playground for first-year composition students to learn about writing identities and genre conventions.

 Abstract
 ------------